Insights from Those Who DO Remember

 “Unlimited power in the hands of limited people always leads to cruelty.” - Aleksandr Solzhenitsyn

-In fact in 2020 they did weaponise that narrative.
+In 2020 (COVID year) they weaponised your instinct to support your fellow man (“we're all in this together”), and your instinct when in danger to join the herd and follow the leader.
 You – the good guys – were up against not only a virus but the scapegoats you were supposed to hate.
 This time they weren’t “enemies of the revolution”, “lice-ridden Jews” or “class traitors”, they were

-[sarcasm] There definitely wasn’t any other reason for not taking the brand new technology injection, like
+There definitely wasn’t any other reason [sarcasm] that refusniks may have had for not taking the brand new technology injection, like

-having sufficient understanding of the physiology or research to predict that mRNA in lipid nanoparticles was going to produce blood clots and damage to the immune system etc etc, in short do more harm than good (a consequence becoming even more obvious with time and recognition);
+having sufficient understanding of the physiology or research to predict that mRNA in lipid nanoparticles was going to produce blood clots and damage to the immune system etc etc, in short do more harm than good5 (a consequence becoming ever more obvious with time and recognition);

 it couldn’t be that they were aware of the big drug companies’ long criminal record of casually killing and maiming people;